MeToo movement: ME TOO bill in U.S. Congress

-Silicon Valley
+Silicon Valley and tech

-In the months preceding the NY Times story on Harvey Weinstein, Travis Kalanick (CEO of Uber at the time) came under fire for enabling a misogynistic culture at the company, and having extensive knowledge of sexual harassment complaints at the company, while failing to do anything about them.
-After an initial blog post by a former Uber Engineer detailed her experiences at the company, more employees came out with their own stories, as documented in a follow-up article by the NY Times in late February 2017.
+In the months preceding The New York Times story on Harvey Weinstein, Travis Kalanick (CEO of Uber at the time) came under fire for enabling a misogynistic culture at the company, and having extensive knowledge of sexual harassment complaints at the company, while failing to do anything about them.
+After an initial blog post by a former Uber Engineer detailed her experiences at the company, more employees came out with their own stories, as documented in a follow-up article by The NY Times in late February 2017.
 In it, they detail how they had notified senior management including Kalanick about incidents of sexual harassment, and that their complaints had gone ignored.
 A few months later, in June 2017, Kalanick himself came under allegations of sexual harassment, as it was reported that he visited an escort bar in Seoul, bringing fellow female employees of the company along with him.
 One of the female employees filed a complaint to Human Resources about how she felt forced to be there, and was very uncomfortable in that environment, where women were made to wear tags with numbers on them, as if in an auction.
 Fresh allegations of sexual harassment at the company surfaced one year later, implicating Uber's Corporate Development Executive Cameron Poetzscher.
 The allegations made it clear that Uber was not taking this issue seriously enough.

+On November 7, 2018, Brian Krzanich was appointed the president and CEO of CDK Global.
+The news was met with mild criticism, considering the fact that (nearly five months earlier, on June 21) he was fired from Intel as its CEO after being investigated for violating the company's anti-fraternization policy; Krzanich developed a consensual relationship with a company subordinate.

-On October 25, 2018, The New York Times released a detailed report on the prior behavior of Andy Rubin at Google.
+On October 25, 2018, The New York Times released a report on the prior accusations of Andy Rubin at Google.
 The allegations cite that Google knew of a sexual misconduct claim against Rubin, and yet still decided to pay him a $90 million separation package at his departure from the company.

+In August 2021, security engineer Cher Scarlett at Apple Inc. began gathering and sharing employee stories using the hashtag #AppleToo, though the first anonymous reports of sexual harassment, rape jokes and discrimination were in 2016.
+The movement continued into 2022, and resulted in changes to employment contracts with regards to NDAs and laws in Washington and California.
+A lawsuit was filed seeking class status in California for discrimination and sexual harassment in 2024.
+Other corporate-based #MeToo movements followed, including #GeToo at General Electric.